thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 Marks that a property has an initializing expression.

-This information is lost in the swiftinterface, but it is required as it results in a symbol for the initializer (if a class/struct `init` is inlined, it will call initializers for properties that it doesn't initialize itself).
+This information is lost in the languageinterface, but it is required as it results in a symbol for the initializer (if a class/struct `init` is inlined, it will call initializers for properties that it doesn't initialize itself).